 Yet in the context of the renewed focus on weak global economic tendencies, the regular data releases have become a bit more relevant once again.
-The most salient aspects this week are the UK actions on Brexit that will likely have quite an impact on the already weak European economy as well, a load of central bank-speak all week, and quite a bit of important data through the week into all of the typical major end-of-month data on Friday.
+The most salient aspects this week are (as we had anticipated) any further UK actions on Brexit with a still weak European economy, the typical early month data like the global PMI's we have now seen, Thursday's ECB meeting minutes release and the US Employment report on Friday.